pz7/forecast/README.md

 ./gradlew runApp --console=plain
 ```

+# Input
-These command options are available:
+The CLI is interactive and these command options are available:
 - enter an address to retrieve the current temperature for
 - enter ```exit``` or ```quit``` to exit the program
 - enter ```help``` for help

+# Output
+The app provides city, state code, country code, current temperature, low, and high for a given address.
+The output will contain ```(**cached indicator**)``` in case the result was retrieved from cache.